 Wednesday, December 3, 2008

-Foster care youth and alumni from each of Ohio’s 88 counties were invited to enjoy a Thanksgiving buffet and time with our extended foster care alumni community.
+On November 27, 2008, foster care youth and alumni from each of Ohio’s 88 counties were invited to enjoy a Thanksgiving buffet and time with our extended foster care alumni community.

 Doris Edelmann of Montgomery County Children Services played a strong role in orchestrating this event.
 Doris believes in the importance of this event so much that she brought her entire family to be a part of it!